nurlanvalizada/NLBAudit/README.md

 This is all you need :)

 ### Customization
-You can customize the audit logging by extending the AuditInfo class or implementing your own storage mechanism by extending IAuditManager.
+You can customize the audit logging by extending the AuditInfo class or implementing your own storage mechanism by extending IAuditingStore.

 ### Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request on GitHub.

 ### License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the [MIT LICENSE](LICENSE).
+You are free to use it in both commercial and open-source software.